-Healthcare is one of the fastest-growing U.S. sectors.
-Students who pursue this concentration will be well-prepared to work as health services administrators, community health advocates, and public health specialists.
-Learners delve into healthcare delivery systems organization and financing.
+Students who pursue this concentration are prepared for careers as health services administrators, community health advocates, and public health specialists.
+Learners delve into the organization and financing of healthcare delivery systems.
 They also examine the connections between the labor market, political actions, and health insurance.

 - Energy and Environmental Policy

-In this timely concentration, students analyze the environmental effects of human economic activity.
-They explore the public measures that government and companies enact to better use resources and reduce waste.
-The environmental policy concentration also covers alternative energy sources, preparing candidates for careers as government regulatory officials and private sustainability consultants.
+In this concentration, students analyze the environmental effects of human economic activity.
+They explore the public measures that the government and companies enact to better use resources and reduce waste.
+This concentration also covers alternative energy sources, preparing graduates for careers as government regulatory officials and private sustainability consultants.

 - National Security

 This concentration benefits students interested in homeland security and emergency management careers.
-Learners examine government policy on trade, foreign affairs, and economic development.
+Learners examine government policies on trade, foreign affairs, and economic development.
 They learn about U.S. relations with foreign nations and collaborative efforts like humanitarian action.
-The national security concentration also covers global justice, terrorism and its countermeasures, and the role of intelligence in U.S. policy.
+Coursework also covers global justice, terrorism and its countermeasures, and the role of intelligence in U.S. policy.

-Because public policy careers stretch across diverse industries, your job options greatly depend on your field of study and degree level.
-The best online bachelor's programs in public administration prepare you for government occupations like legislative aide and policy communication associate.
-Concentrations in environmental policy and sustainability can provide you with the skills needed for working as an urban planner.
-With additional college training and work experience, you may qualify for high-ranking roles like city manager or other elected official positions.
-Additional opportunities exist in transportation, housing affairs, and criminal justice.
+The best online bachelor's programs in public administration prepare graduates for government positions like legislative aide and policy communication associate.
+Concentrations in environmental policy and sustainability can also provide graduates with the skills needed for careers as urban planners.

-For students with professional interests in the nonprofit sector, career options include healthcare advocate, community outreach manager, and government relations specialist.
-Public policy professionals may also use their analytical skills to drive program development.
-Lastly, they can pursue work as researchers and educators.
+In the nonprofit sector, career options include healthcare advocate, community outreach manager, and government relations specialist.

 Bachelor's Degree in Public Policy

-Bachelor's programs in public administration and policy typically span four years, requiring students to earn at least 120 credits.
-Online accelerated tracks and degree completion plans enable distance learners to earn their credentials in two years.
-Bachelor's programs train students in foundational skills like administrative leadership, policy development and implementation, and research methods.
-Students develop advanced competencies through open electives and coursework in their chosen concentration and gain crucial hands-on experience by completing internships.
+Bachelor's programs in public administration and policy typically take four years, requiring students to earn at least 120 credits.
+Online accelerated tracks and degree completion plans enable distance learners to graduate in less time.

 - Public Relations Specialist

-Public relations specialists work in all fields and industries.
+Public relations specialists work in many fields and industries.
 They help companies cultivate and maintain a positive public image.
-They develop social media and traditional marketing campaigns to raise awareness of an organization's goals and projects.
-They also help organizational leaders communicate with the media by drafting speeches and reviewing official correspondence.
+This may involve developing social media and traditional marketing campaigns to raise awareness of an organization's goals and projects.
+These workers also help organizational leaders communicate with the media by drafting speeches and reviewing official correspondence.